iDataist/Deploy-a-Scalable-IaaS-Web-Server-in-Azure/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ## Introduction
 In modern deployments, automated deployment and management of cloud infrastructure are crucial for ensuring the high uptimes that customers expect.
-In this project, I wrote infrastructure as code using Terraform and Packer to deploy a customizable, scalable web server in Azure.
-First, I created a policy that ensures all indexed resources are tagged.
+In this project, I wrote infrastructure as code using Packer and Terraform to deploy a customizable, scalable web server in Azure.
+First, I created a policy that ensures all virtual machines are tagged.
 Second, I created and deployed a customized web server image with Packer.
 Lastly, I used Terraform to write the infrastructure configuration, which uses the customized image to create a set of load-balanced web servers.

-## Getting Started
-1. Clone this repository
-2. Create your infrastructure as code

 ## Dependencies
 1. Create an [Azure Account](https://portal.azure.com)